ronansinuca/litecoin/doc/build-unix.md

 Now, you can either build from self-compiled [depends](/depends/README.md) or install the required dependencies:

-    sudo apt-get install libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev libfmt-dev
+    sudo apt-get install libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev libfmt-dev or try
+    sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

+    If that doesn't work, you can install all boost development packages with: sudo apt-get install libboost-all-dev

 BerkeleyDB is required for the wallet.